damonallison/notes/data-science/mongodb/mongodb.md

 MongoDB is a distributed document store (NoSQL).
 Documents are stored in `collections`, queried using a JSON-like based query language, and have dynamic schemas (by default).

+To achieve horizontal scalability, MongoDB has the concept of "replica sets" (multiple copies) and collection sharding - distributing a collection over multiple "shards" based on a shard key.

-Documents in the same collection can have different schemas.
+By default, collections are schemaless.
+Documents in the same collection can have different representations.
+JSON schemas can be added to collections.

+## Key Features

+* Flexability
-The key advantage of document stores over relational stores is the flexability and dynamic nature of documents.
+  * The key advantage of document stores over relational stores is the flexability and dynamic nature of documents.
 Documents do not require you to create complex, potentially slow `JOIN` statements or create a dedicated stored procedure query layer.

-Schema is not enforced or does not have to be consistent between documents.
-This allows you to version on demand.
-Schemas can be optionally enforce schema validation.

-## Key Features

 * Performance
   * Document based queries avoid expensive JOIN operations found in